 The Faculty of Economics and Business hosts economics, Islamic economics, digital economics, banking and finance, Islamic banking & finance, digital business, etc.

-The Faculty of Education hosts the study of traditionally defined fields such as history of education, philosophy of education, and sociology and anthropology of education, sociology and anthropology of education.
+The Faculty of Education hosts the study of traditionally defined fields such as the history of education, philosophy of education, and sociology and anthropology of education, sociology, and anthropology of education.

 There is a broad range of scientific fields gathered into faculties as part of the UIII’s studies.
 In the future, UIII plans to develop at least seven Faculties: Faculty of Economics and Business, Faculty of Islamic Studies, Faculty of Social Sciences, Faculty of Education, Faculty of Science and Technology, Faculty of Law, Faculty of Arts and Architecture.